GabeScott/standard-works-vault/General Conference/2007 April - It’s True, Isn’t It Then What Else Matters.md

 I had just returned home from my mission.
 So much seemed ahead of me.
 Would I be able to consistently make the right choices throughout my life?

-Then-Elder Gordon B. Hinckley spoke of meeting a young naval officer from Asia.
+At that conference, Elder Gordon B. Hinckley spoke of meeting a young naval officer from Asia.
 The officer had not been a Christian, but during training in the United States, he had learned about the Church and was baptized.
 He was now preparing to return to his native land.

-President Hinckley asked the officer: “Your people are not Christians.
-What will happen when you return home a Christian, and, more particularly, a Mormon Christian?”
+President Hinckley asked the officer: “Your people are not Christians. … What will happen when you return home a Christian and, more particularly, a Mormon Christian?”

-The officer’s face clouded, and he replied: “My family will be disappointed. ...
-As for my future and my career, all opportunity may be foreclosed against me.”
+The officer’s face clouded, and he replied: “My family will be disappointed. … As for my future and my career, … all opportunity \[may\] be foreclosed against me.”

 President Hinckley asked, “Are you willing to pay so great a price for the gospel?”

 With his dark eyes moistened by tears, he answered with a question: “It’s true, isn’t it?”

-President Hinckley responded, “Yes, it is true.”
+President Hinckley responded, “Yes, it’s true.”

-To which the officer replied, “Then what else matters?”
+To which the officer replied, “Then what else matters?”[^1]

 Through the years, I have reflected on these words: “It’s true, isn’t it?
 Then what else matters?”
 These questions have helped me put difficult issues in proper perspective.

 The cause in which we are laboring is true.
 We respect the beliefs of our friends and neighbors.
 We are all sons and daughters of God.
 We can learn much from other men and women of faith and goodness, as President Faust taught us so well.

 Yet we know that Jesus is the Christ.
 He is resurrected.
 In our day, through the Prophet Joseph Smith, the priesthood of God has been restored.
 We have the gift of the Holy Ghost.
 The Book of Mormon is what we claim it to be.
 The promises of the temple are certain.
-The Lord Himself has declared the unique and singular mission of The Church of Jesus Christ of Latter-day Saints to be “a light to the world” and “a messenger ... to prepare the way before [Him]” even as “the gospel roll[s] forth unto the ends of the earth.”
+The Lord Himself has declared the unique and singular mission of The Church of Jesus Christ of Latter-day Saints to be “a light to the world” and “a messenger … to prepare the way before \[Him\]”[^2] even as “the gospel roll\[s\] forth unto the ends of the earth.”[^3]

 It’s true, isn’t it?
 Then what else matters?

-Of course, for all of us, there are other things that matter.
+Of course, for all of us, there *are* other things that matter.
 When I heard President Hinckley’s talk as a 21-year-old, I needed to be serious about my studies; I needed employment to keep me in school; somehow I had to figure out how to convince a special young lady that she should take a chance on me; and I enjoyed other worthy activities.

 How do we find our way through the many things that matter?
 We simplify and purify our perspective.
 Some things are evil and must be avoided; some things are nice; some things are important; and some things are absolutely essential.
-The Savior said, “This is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
+The Savior said, “This is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”[^4]

 Faith is not only a feeling; it is a decision.
 With prayer, study, obedience, and covenants, we build and fortify our faith.
 Our conviction of the Savior and His latter-day work becomes the powerful lens through which we judge all else.
 Then, as we find ourselves in the crucible of life, as Elder Oaks explained, we have the strength to take the right course.

-President Hinckley said it this way: “When [an individual] is motivated by great and powerful convictions of truth, then he disciplines himself, not because of demands made by the Church but because of the knowledge within his heart.”
+President Hinckley said it this way: “When \[an individual\] is motivated by great and powerful convictions of truth, then he disciplines himself, not because of demands made … by the Church but because of the knowledge within his heart.”[^5]

 Are we sufficiently motivated by “great and powerful convictions of truth”?
 Do our choices reflect this motivation?
 Are we becoming who we want to become?
 It’s true, isn’t it?
 Then what else matters?